You have found my best fish recipes. Many of the recipes below call for white fish fillets. You may use

-I love to fish (just relaxing in the boat is wonderful) and when you bring home a bunch of keepers, there will be no doubt as to what to cook.
+I love to fish (just relaxing in the boat is wonderful) and when you bring home a bunch of keepers, there will be no doubt as to what you'll have for dinner.

 Offering fish dinner ideas for blue gill recipes, crappie recipes, walleye recipes, shrimp scampi recipe, awesome fish tacos, cod fish recipe, baked fish recipes and much more below.

 I have listed my homemade fish batter recipes that you can pick and choose from below.
 All have one thing in common - they are delicious, and you do not need to wait until the end of the week to use them (Friday fish fry).

 A beer batter is generally crispy, darker golden brown and thicker than others and will soon be one of your best fish recipes.
 See photo above.

 If you have a bunch of fish to fry, just be certain to use this best fish recipe and just a note: the flour and cornstarch is in equal amounts for this fried fish recipe.

 BEER BATTERED FISH RECIPE